trust-mfn-berlin/animals-as-objects/vault/story.feed-scarcity.md

 </figure>

 The Asian elephant bull “Siam” was one of the few surviving animals.
 He had actually been brought to Germany from the British colony of Ceylon, now Sri Lanka, as a so-called [[wild catch|story.catching-animals]], to join the Krone Circus.
 However, when “Siam” showed behavioral problems, the circus sought a way to get rid of what was labelled a “bad” animal, and gave “Siam” to Berlin Zoo in 1933.
-He was the only one of Berlin Zoo's nine elephants to survive the war.
-Seven had been killed in the bombing raids of November 1943 – see [[material.list-of-dead-zoo-animals]].
+He was the only one of Berlin Zoo’s nine elephants to survive the war.
+Seven had been killed in the bombing raids of November 1943, see [[material.list-of-dead-zoo-animals]].

 <figure>